Although there are rules and guidelines that should be observed by debt collection companies, they do not always keep to

-What to do if you owe money and can't pay?
+What to do if you owe money and cannot pay?

 If you cannot afford to pay the debt, you may be able to agree a repayment plan with the debt collection agency, even if this is a nominal amount each month.

 Once you have contacted a debt charity, you should be given a grace period of up to 30 days by the debt collection agency.
 This should allow you to sort your finances and establish how much you can afford to pay.

 Can debt collectors enter your home?

 This means they cannot force their way in, either by breaking in or by pushing past you when you open the door.

 They must also leave your property if you ask them to.
 If you do not answer the door or refuse to let them in, there is little that they can do about it.

 You can also write to them and ask they only communicate with you by phone or in writing.